-What to Wear: Since our tour took place in October, we took warm long-sleeved shirts and jackets.
+Since our tour to Nova Scotia was in October, we took warm long-sleeved shirts and jackets.
 Waterproof jackets or slickers are a must, as rainfall in these verdant provinces can be heavy at times.

 This top-ranked site now has over 4,000 pages of humor, nostalgia, senior advocacy and useful information for seniors 50+.
 Updates weekly!